iu-parfunc/gibbon/experiments/scalar_count_smoke/README.md

 specify it explicitly.
 If omitted, the executable uses its own default.
 Benchmark-mode output reports this as `Chunk size: executable default`.

-To generate a speedup graph across input sizes up to 1 million:
+To generate a speedup graph across the default input sizes:

 ```text
 python3 experiments/scalar_count_smoke/benchmark_scalar_count_smoke.py \